If you wonder how big Eminem is, just think that among the artists who debuted in the last 30 years, he is the obvious #1.

-Other massive catalog hits for Eminem include Without Me at 4.5 million, Stan at 3.85 million, Mockingbird at 2.86 million, Superman at 2.3 million, Cleanin’ Out My Closet at 2.11 million, Like Toy Soldiers at 2.06 million and My Name Is at 2.05 million.
+Other massive catalog hits for Eminem include Without Me at 4.6 million, Stan at 3.8 million, Mockingbird at 2.9 million, Superman at 2.35 million, and Cleanin’ Out My Closet, Like Toy Soldiers and My Name Is at 2.1 million each.

 Maybe even more incredible are sales of ‘Till I Collapse.
-The 2002 song was never issued as a single, but gained attention through the years until exploding once used on Call of Duty commercials.
-It sold a tremendous 6.4 million units to date.
+This 2002 song was never issued as a single, but gained attention through the years until exploding once used on Call of Duty commercials.
+It sold a tremendous 6.6 million units to date.

 Before that, even the less successful Relapse was responsible for a combined 20 million downloads.
 Each of the 4 singles sold from 3 to 7 million copies.